 The first step to improving the world is to figure out how the world actually works.
-As a result, effective altruists tend to care a good deal about epistemic rigor and high-quality evidence.
+As a result, aspiring effective altruists tend to care a good deal about epistemic rigour and high-quality evidence.
 Effective altruists also like to figure out where they are wrong and are willing to change their minds based on good evidence and solid reasoning.

 Commitment to Others